60 Pages Posted: 10 Nov 2017 Last revised: 23 Nov 2020

-We use a simple methodology to examine a big question: are asset-pricing anomalies spurious?
-If anomalies are spurious, then anomaly returns should not depend on their proximity to information release dates.
-Yet, we find that they do.
-Using a powerful database containing the precise date on which accounting information becomes public, we find returns to a large set of anomalies are concentrated in the 30 trading days after information announcements.
+We examine when anomaly returns occur in order to understand if they exist.
+If anomalies are spurious, then anomaly returns should not depend on their proximity to the dates on which key anomaly information is released.
+Yet, they do.
+Using a powerful database containing the precise release date of relevant accounting information, we find returns to a large set of anomalies are concentrated in the first 30 trading days after information announcements.
 Moreover, this effect is getting stronger: in recent years, anomaly returns are concentrated in the first five days.
-Our results show anomalies are real yet they are rapidly arbitraged away.
+Our results show anomalies are real but rapidly arbitraged away.

 Keywords: anomalies, asset pricing, hedge fund performance, information economics